-- 1. The amount of urgent need activities - 2.
+1. The amount of urgent need activities \$0

 The estimated percentage of CDBG Minimum 70% funds that will be used for activities that benefit persons of low and moderate income

-Overall Benefit - A consecutive period of one, One-year period: 70% two, or three years may be used to determine 2018-2019 AAP is the only year covered in this that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, two, or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
 Specify the years covered that include this Annual Action Plan.